kconner/next-js-in-docker-example/README.md

 - With the debug container running, save a code file to hot-reload the browser.
 - With the debug container running, select Start Debugging from the Debug menu to attach the debugger.
 Then click in VS Code's gutter to set breakpoints.
 - Right-click again and select Compose Down to stop.
+- Use `docker-compose.storybook.yml` to run Storybook at localhost:6006.
+It may take a moment for the server to start after the container launches.